Observation of photon recoil effects in single-beam absorption spectroscopy with an ultracold strontium gas: Measurements

-In this section we study the narrow-line absorption spectrum at strong saturations with $s\gg 1$.
-The question arises, to which extent the photon recoils impacts the absorption profile, as the the recoil shift is comparable to the natural linewidth ($\sim 4.78$~kHz vs. $7.5$~kHz for the narrow transition studied here).
-During the absorption process, absorption and spontaneous emission events give rise to the change of momentum distribution, and hence affecting the subsequent absorption.
-For narrow-line transitions, few photon-recoil events are enough to drive the atom out of resonance with the imaging laser.
-This is in stark contrast to broadband transitions, since the natural linewidth is usually much larger than the Doppler shifts induced by photon recoils in a cold atom sample.
-Nevertheless, the photon-recoil effect was already considered when imaging light species like Li using broad transitions \cite{Horikoshi2017}, where the recoil-induced detuning and blurring place strong constraints on the proper imaging conditions.

-In Fig. \hyperref[fig:asym]{3(a)} we show two absorption spectra at saturation parameters of $s=0.09$ and $s=35.8$, respectively.
-We observe a decrease of the integrated OD signal at all detunings due to the saturation effect (note that the data at higher saturation is magnified by a factor of 6 for a better view).
+In Fig. \hyperref[fig:asym]{2(a)} we compare two absorption spectra with $\tau_{\textrm{exp}}=200~\mu$s at saturation parameters of $s=0.09$ (blue points) and $s=35.8$ (red points), respectively.
+Instead of the peak OD, the integrated one over the whole atomic cloud region is shown, which is to be compared with the OBE solutions including contributions from all atoms of different velocities (see Sec. \ref{sec:sim}).
+The low-saturation data shows a symmetric, zero-centered profile, which can be described very well by a Gaussian function with a width determined by the cloud temperature (see Appendix \hyperref[ssec:lensing]{A}).
+At high saturation, we observe a decrease of the integrated OD signal at all detunings due to the saturation effect (note that the data at higher saturation is magnified by a factor of 6 for a better view).
+Here the integrated OD refers to the sum of all the measured ODs in the atomic cloud region.
 More importantly, the lineshape is asymmetric at the high saturation, namely the integrated OD approaches zero more slowly on the negative-detuning side than that on the positive one, and the absorption peak is shifted by a few kHz to the positive detuning.
-At high saturation, differences can already be seen in the OD images at the two detuning sides [see lower rows in the insets of Figs. \hyperref[fig:asym]{3(b-d)}], namely a wider spatial extension for the position detuning than that for the negative one.
-In this series of experiments, the influence of the lensing effect on the OD measurement(see Sec. \ref{ssec:lensing}) is negligible due to the low atomic densities involved here.
+At high saturation, differences can already be seen in the OD images at the two detuning sides [see lower rows in the insets of Figs. \hyperref[fig:asym]{2(b-d)}], namely a wider spatial extension for the positive detuning than that for the negative one.
+In this series of experiments, the influence of the lensing effect on the OD measurement(see Appendix \hyperref[ssec:lensing]{B}) is negligible due to the low atomic densities involved here.